BogdanovTimm/NotesOblivion/💻 IT/Programming Languages/C/Standard Library/IO/Input.md

 #                  Unformatted text input

-- `fgetc()` - for a single character
+- `getc(givenStream)` - for a single character from a given stream.
+It may be a macro.
+It may be caled as a function by `(getc(givenStream))`
+- `fgetc(givenStream)` - `getc()` as a funciton.
+It is always a function.
+Needed for historical reasons.
+- `getchar()` - gets 1 character from stdin stream.
+Usually it is a macro like `#define getchar() getc(stdin)`
 - `fgets()` - for a string.
 - `snprintf()` - when formatting output of unknown length.
 This function ensures in addition that no more than n bytes are ever written to s.
 If the return value is greater than or equal to n, the string is been truncated to fit.
 In particular, if n is 0, nothing is written into s.
+- `ungetc()` - pushes `char` that was last get with `getc()` back to its stream.

 ```C
 #include <stdlib.h>